 These days, finding a partner with whom to share love and affection isn’t always easy.
 We find shared interests with friends.
-When that doesn’t work out, some even try the workplace (not advisable).
-Then some of us give up and give internet dating a go.
+When that doesn’t work out, some even try the workplace (not advisable, no matter how romantic travel insurance is).
 Have you ever stopped and wondered why it’s so hard?
 Well, how do you think animals find love?
 Surely they can’t be that fussy.

 Penguins | Mainly the Southern Hemisphere

 Penguins are commonly monogamous, and can be mainly found in the Southern Hemisphere (like Antarctica and South Africa).
 People say penguins mate for life but, sadly, this is not the case in most breeds.

 They keep things simple when finding a mate (which they usually do during springtime, as this is when food is at peak availability).
 They take joint responsibility of the chick until the season is over.
 Then, the parents will amicably split, and move on next year – sometimes returning to one another, depending on the success of the breed during the previous year.

 To bag themselves a mate, the male penguins go wild (as you would when a large group of gorgeous, voluptuous women cluster towards you!)
 The males wave their flippers and call out to the females to grab their attention.
 It is known that female penguins will usually choose a mate who can withstand the harsh temperatures, and fasting periods, while incubating their eggs.
 Ultimately, this makes fatter males more desirable… Kebab, anyone?

 The peacock, with its beautiful colours and mesmerising features, is the national bird of India.
 Mating season generally lasts around five months, depending on climate conditions.
 This is when the males get a chance to call the shots, and chase their chosen companions.